Three Times Around the Circle

 Unyielding, the challenger spoke, "If you defeat me, you will have great honor."

 The old man laughed,

 shaking his head.
 A snake darted in the grass at his feet.
-"Honor I have.
+"No disrespect meant.
+Honor I have.
 It is peace which my weary bones seek."